RashenZ/BSQ/README.md

 # BSQ

-You must find the largest possible square on a board while avoiding obstacles.\n The board is represented by a file passed as the program’s argument, respecting those constraints:\n
+You must find the largest possible square on a board while avoiding obstacles.

+The board is represented by a file passed as the program’s argument, respecting those constraints:

 •  its first line contains the number of lines on the board (and only that),\n
 •  "." (representing an empty place) and "o" (representing an obstacle) are the only two allowed characters for the other lines,